-A guide to cycling on the road with children
+How to cycle on the road with children

 Co-riders and passengers

-To begin with your child will travel on the road under your direct control, either as a passenger in a seat or trailer or as a co-rider on a tandem or trailer-cycle.
-As steering and braking are under your sole control, the only impact will be on how you cycle.
+To begin with, your child will travel on the road under your direct control, either as a passenger in a child seat or trailer or as a co-rider on a tandem or tag-a-long.
+As steering and braking are under your sole control, the only impact will be on how you cycle with an extra load.

-A child on a tandem or trailer-cycle or in a cargo bike may pick up some traffic skills from you.
-You can reinforce this by asking an older child to see if there’s anything behind and to signal left or right when needed.
-(You will still have to do both these things yourself if it is safe enough.)
+A child on a tandem or tag-a-long or in a cargo bike may pick up some traffic skills from you.
+You can reinforce this by asking an older child to look to see if there’s anything behind and to signal left or right when needed.
+(You will still have to do both these things yourself, though.)

 Tandems remain useful up to the age of 11 and possibly beyond.
 By that age, though, most children will want to ride solo.
 One reason is image.
 The desire to conform becomes very strong and children don’t want to be seen as ‘different’ by their friends.
 The tandem that was once so popular may now be seen as geeky.